- Student Support Services

 Is Tutoring Open?

+For the Spring 2021 Semester, tutoring will begin on Monday, February 15, 2021.
 The Tutoring Center located in Old Main 315 will open for tutors that want to use the space for virtual tutoring.
-Study Center hours may be done online, but students may choose to use the Tutoring Center or Study Center space to complete them.
-Professional staff will be working both in the office and from home on a rotating basis, and will be available to chat online using the Google Hangouts “chat” feature at firstname.lastname@example.org, or they can be emailed at the same address.
-You may also contact Monika McFoy, Assistant Director, Support Services at email@example.com.
+Study Center hours may be done online, but students may choose to use the Tutoring Center space to complete them.
+Professional staff will be working both in the office and from home on a rotating basis, and will be available to chat online using the Google Hangouts “chat” feature at email@example.com, or they can be emailed at the same address.
+You may also contact Monika McFoy, Assistant Director, Support Services at firstname.lastname@example.org.

 How will I meet with a tutor during the academic continuance period?